TheREProject/TrueNAS-Migration/01-snags-and-resolutions.md

 Even after that removal, the original pool needed to be deleted and recreated too.
 Which was ok because all important data was backed up anyway.

-**In the future, unless another disk is purchased for pool redundancy, DO NOT ADD A DISK TO A CURRENT POOL.
+**In the future, unless another disk is used for pool redundancy, DO NOT ADD A DISK TO A CURRENT POOL.
 CREATE A NEW POOL AND ADD THE DISK TO THAT NEW POOL.**

 # Data transfer speeds issue
 Noticed during the backup that transfer speeds from NAS to PCs were very slow.
-Usually around 18 or so MB/s (or After backing up the critical data and recreating the pool
+Usually around 18 MB/s.

 The resolution is covered in another document.